kinetic-flow/spicehue/README.md

 I will provide no support for this software, and I am not responsible for any possible damage to your hardware (networking equipment, Hue Bridge, Hue lamps).

 Hue API isn't really designed for low latency or rapidly changing colors / brightness.
 Not every transition will look good; you'll have to experiment.
+Anything over 8-10 updates per second will cause color changes to "queue up" and lag behind.
+Trying to update many lights at once (repeatedly) often results in lights going out of sync with one another.
+This just seems to be a limitation of the Hue bridge hardware.

 ## Advanced usage